dreamportdev/Osdev-Notes/Memory_Management/Paging.md

 * **P** (Present): If set this tells the CPU that the current page or page table pointed by this entry is currently loaded in physical memory, so when accessed the address translation can be carried out.
 If is 0 this means that the page is not loaded into memory so a virtual address that contains this entry will cause a Page Fault.
 * **R/W** (Read/Write): If set the page can be both read and written, if clear is in read only mode.
 When this bit is set in a page Directory it tells the cpu that all its entries will share that setting
 * **User/Supervisor** It describe the privilege level, if clear the page has the Supervisor level, while if it is set the level is Supervisor.
+The cpu identify Supervisor or User level for checking the CPL value if it is < 3 the the accesses are made in Supervisor mode, if = to 3 they are made in User Mode.
 * **PWT** (Page Level Write Through): controls the caching policy (writhe through or write back), i usually leave it to 0, for more information refer to the Intel Developer Manuals
 * **PCD** (Page Level Cache Disable): controls the caching of individual pages or tables, i usually leave it to 0, for more information refer to the Intel Developer Manuals
 * **A** (Accessed): This value is set by the CPU, if is 0 it means the page hasn't  been accessed yet.
 Is set when the page (or page teable) have been accessed at least once
-* **D** (Dirty): Indicates if a page has been writtent to when set.
+* **D** (Dirty): Indicates if a page has been written to when set.
 This flag applies only to Page Tables.
 This flag and the accessed flag are provided for being use by the memory management software, the CPU only set it when it's value is 0.
 Otherwise is up to the Memory Maanger to decide if it has to be cleared or not.
-* **PS** (Page Size): Used only on Page Directory Level, if set it indicates that the current entry point to a 2MB Page, if it is clear it means that the current entry is a 4kb page
+* **PS** (Page Size): Used only on Page Directory Level, if set it indicates that the current entry point to a 2MB Page (or a 1GB page, but this feature has to be set with cpuid first), if it is clear it means that the current entry is a 4kb page
 * **PAT** (Page Attribute Table Index): It selects the PAT entry, refer to the Intel Manual for a more detailed explanation
 * **G** (Global) it requires the PGE bit set in in CR4, if set it indicates that when CR3 is loaded or a task switch occurs that page-table or page directory is not invalidated.
-* **EXB** is the Execute Disable bit, available only if supported by the CPU, otherwise is reserved.
+* **EXB** is the Execute Disable bit, also know as XD or NX, available only if supported by the CPU (can be checked wit CPUID), otherwise is reserved.
 Refer to the intel manual for this bit.

+Note about PWT and PCW, the definiton of those bits depends on the version of the hardware, on type of paging enabled, and other factors, so for a better understanding of those two bit please refer to the most updated intel documentation (is in the Paging section of the intel Software Developer Manual vol.3)

 ## Address translation